-In addition to parallelizing topic models, there have been a couple of suggestions in how to improve the speed of sampling in topic models. \citet{Yao2009} use the fact that $n^{(w)}$ and $n^{(d)}$ in general are sparse matrices to reduce the iteration steps needed in sampling each token.
-They also use the fact that many priors are constant during sampling and some calculation based on priors can be done only once per iteration.
-This idea is developed further by \citet{li2014reducing} who reduce the sampling complexity by combining Walker-Alias sampling (that can be done, amortized, in constant time) together with the sparsity of $n^{(d)}$.
-This reduces the sampling complexity of the algorithm to $O(\sum_{i}^{N}K_{d(i)})$, limiting the iterations to the number of topics in each document.
-This requires Metropolis-Hastings sampling instead of sampling from the full conditional of each topic indicator. \citet{2014arXiv1412.1576Y} reduce the complexity further to $O(N)$ per sampling iteration by using a Metropolis-Hastings approach with clever cyclical proposal distributions.
-All these improvements are for the serial collapsed sampler with AD-LDA needed for parallelization; the resulting algorithms therefore all target an approximation to the true posterior distribution, and the approximation error is unknown.
+In addition to parallelizing topic models, there have been a couple of suggestions on how to improve the speed of sampling in topic models. \citet{Yao2009} reduce the iteration steps needed in sampling each token by using that $n^{(w)}$ and $n^{(d)}$ are sparse matrices.
+They also use the fact that the hyperparameters $\alpha$ and $\beta$ are constant during sampling and that some calculations need to be performed only once per iteration.
+The idea are developed further by \citet{li2014reducing} who reduce the sampling complexity by combining Walker-Alias sampling (that can be done, amortized, in constant time) together with the sparsity of $n^{(d)}$.
+This algorithm reduces the complexity of the algorithm to $O(\sum_{i}^{N}K_{d(i)})$, limiting the iterations to the number of topics in each document.
+But this approach requires Metropolis-Hastings sampling instead of sampling from the full conditional of each topic indicator. \citet{yuan2015lightlda} reduce the complexity further to $O(N)$ per sampling iteration by using a Metropolis-Hastings approach with clever cyclical proposal distributions.
+All these improvements are for the serial collapsed sampler with AD-LDA needed for parallelization; the resulting algorithms, therefore, all target an approximation to the true posterior distribution, and the total approximation error is unknown.

 Although the examples in this article are focused on the basic LDA model and multi-core parallel inference for larger datasets, our ideas are easily extended to a broader class of models.
 First of all, these ideas can easily be used in other more elaborate topic models such as \citet{rosen2010learning}.
 Second, it can be used in predicting topic distributions in out-of-corpus documents for predictions in supervised topic models (see \citet{zhu2013gibbs} for an example).
-Third, it can be used in evaluation of topic models \citep{wallach2009evaluation}.
-The same ideas can also be exploited in other models based on the multinomial-dirichlet conjugacy properties outside the class of topic models.
-This include word-alignment models for machine translation \citep{ostling2015bayesian} as well as Gibbs samplers for Part-Of-Speech tagging \citep{gao2008comparison}.
+Third, it can be used to evaluate topic models \citep{wallach2009evaluation}.
+The same ideas can also be exploited in other models based on the multinomial-Dirichlet conjugacy properties outside the class of topic models such as Gibbs samplers for part-of-speech tagging \citep{gao2008comparison}.